 All resulting process waste water and domestic waste water is treated.
 Process waste water can contain inorganic substances (e.g. mineral raw materials).
-This water is cleaned in a two-stage process involving sedimentation and filtration before being returned to surface waters.
+This water is cleaned in a two-stage process involving sedimentation and filtration before being fed into the public sewage system or returned to surface waters.
 Only few Geberit processes (e.g. powder coating, electroplating, cleaning of metal fittings) produce waste water that is more heavily contaminated.
 This waste water is treated in a separate stage before being fed into the public sewage system.